mrbiggbrain/ArenaDecks.com/Posts/Static/Histroic Starter Decks.md

 {% enddeck %}

 **Elves** is such a fun deck to play.
 This deck is all about going wide and playing a bunch of creatures.
-Early game ramp such as <auto-card>Llanowar Elves</auto-card> and <auto-card> Jaspera Sentinel</auto-card> get your plan started early.
-You'll have no problem playing multiple creatures per turn with powerhouse mana producer <auto-card>Elvish Archdruid</auto-card> on the board. <auto-card>Beast Whisperer</auto-card> ensures you'll always have something to play, often drawing you multiple plays per turn.
-The ultimate goal of the deck is to ramp into <auto-card>Craterhoof Behemoth</auto-card> for a big aggressive attack.
+Early game ramp such as {%card%}Llanowar Elves{%endcard%} and {%card%}Jaspera Sentinel{%endcard%} get your plan started early.
+You'll have no problem playing multiple creatures per turn with powerhouse mana producer {%card%}Elvish Archdruid{%endcard%} on the board. {%card%}Beast Whisperer{%endcard%} ensures you'll always have something to play, often drawing you multiple plays per turn.
+The ultimate goal of the deck is to ramp into {%card%}Craterhoof Behemoth{%endcard%} for a big aggressive attack.

 You'll find plenty of other great cards in this deck that enable the plan.
-Incidental card draw and even the ultra affordable <auto-card>Imperious Perfect</auto-card> ensure that you always have something to spend your mana on.
+Incidental card draw and even the ultra affordable {%card%}Imperious Perfect{%endcard%} ensure that you always have something to spend your mana on.

 <!-- Jund Reanimator -->